Today in AgBioView: August 12, 2002:

 The government has said it wants to mill the kernels and distribute the

-position led to a deadlock, because USAID, which donated the corn, and
+led to a deadlock, because USAID, which donated the corn, and the World

-the World Food Program, which is distributing it, have been unwilling
+Food Program, which is distributing it, have been unwilling to give it

-to give it directly to the government -- the only entity willing to
+directly to the government -- the only entity willing to absorb the cost

-absorb the cost of milling.
-The agencies have insisted that the food go
+of milling.
+The agencies have insisted that the food go to nongovernmental

-to nongovernmental groups for distribution because of evidence that the
+groups for distribution because of evidence that the government has

 The new agreement gets around that problem by calling for an unusual